memphisdev/documentation/docs/memphis/concepts/security.md

 ```

 * **Username + connection token**\
-  Each new application-type user gets created with a dedicated username but the <mark style="color:red;">same connection token</mark> as the other app-type users.
+  Each new application-type user gets created with a dedicated username but the <span style="color:red;">same connection token</span> as the other app-type users.

 Kubernetes deployment command: